Top 10 Most Famous Foods to Try in Mauritius

 3. Mine Frite

-A flavorful fried noodle dish inspired by Chinese cuisine and widely enjoyed in Mauritius.
+A flavorful fried noodle dish inspired by Chinese cuisine and adapted into a uniquely Mauritian comfort food favorite.

 Average Score: 97 / 100